raelga/nodeless-kubernetes/labs/fargate-eks/README.md

 ## Assumptions

-* You have AWS credentials either in your environemnt or in a shared credentials file
+* You have AWS credentials either in your environment or in a shared credentials file
 * You need to edit the terraform `provider.tf` file to either point to your own shared state or to use a local state file

 ## Create base resources